 When done right, comments never hurt anyone.
 By right, we mean ensuring your comments don’t end up in the code that users see.
 If they do, you’re not commenting right.
 As long as you steer clear of that, and use moderation, commenting can be an incredibly useful tool.

 Like we mentioned, when used right and in moderation, commenting has the potential to be a powerful tool.
 However, it’s easy to overuse and could cause problems down the road.

 Instead of commenting, one of the best internal communication tools you and your team can use is CloudApp.

-CloudApp can enable you to communicate visually with your team in mere seconds (let's be honest; coding involves enough typing as it is).
-Whether you need to annotate a screenshot, create a quick GIF, or make a quick screen recording to show precisely where that bug is, CloudApp can help.
+CloudApp can enable you to communicate visually with your team in mere seconds (let’s be honest; coding involves enough typing as it is).
+Whether you need to annotate a screenshot, create a quick GIF, or quickly use the screen recorder to show precisely where that bug is, CloudApp can help.

 Don’t forget to pick up a free trial of CloudApp to try out with your team!